Viet27th/toolazy-custom-fields/_README.md

   edit version in trunk/toolazy-cf.php file
 - Push all new code to svn /trunk
 - Push all older version to svn /tags/{folder_name_match_with_version}
+- Commit code to SVN via SmartSVN or any -> done!